How Does Suicide Impact Others?

 Suicide is a highly traumatic event and much different than losing a loved one from an illness or accident.
 Suicide is usually unexpected and is coupled with the stigma that surrounds suicide, which in turn causes self-isolation.
 The unanswered questions will forever remain with the family and community and learning how to sort through them, discuss how they feel, and how to grieve can be a challenge.

 It remains with the family members and community to find resources to aid in lessening the impacts of such a tragedy.
 But how?
 Where can one start?
-Our next blog is going to focus on the importance of suicide prevention plans, postvention, and decreasing societal stigma.
+Our blog post “The Importance of Reducing Suicidal Stigma” focuses on the importance of suicide prevention plans, postvention, and decreasing societal stigma.
+(You may also find these articles helpful: Can You Have PTSD and Not Know It? & Are There Warning Signs for Suicide?
+Yes, and Here They Are.)

 You Are Not Alone.